allo-/virtual_webcam_background/README.md

     - model: resnet50
 	- output_stride: 16

+## License

+- The project is licensed under GPLv3.
+A copy of the license can be found in the `LICENSE` file.
+- The the file `bodypix_functions.py` may be used unter the terms of the MIT license.

 ## Acknowledgements

 - The program is inspired by this [blog post](https://elder.dev/posts/open-source-virtual-background/) by Benjamin Elder.